9h03n1x/AD_project/README.md

     - path_planning:
       - A* Planner (Implemented):
         also has now a dynamic cost function
-      - Dynamic Programming Planner (not yet implemented)
+      - Dynamic Programming Planner (under work, compute value is done)
       - Hypbrid A* Planner (not yet implemented)
   - ego: describing a simple motion modell
   - testing: containing the testplanner and the testcases